pssst/dotnet/README.md

 Pssst for Windows
 =================
-This is the basic client for devices running Windows.
+This is the official Pssst Windows client.

 Pssst is a simple and secure way to exchange information.
 We do not provide services by our self, but we provide you with the tools to start your own